var, let, and const in JavaScript: What's the Difference?

 The var keyword was originally used for declaring variables in JavaScript.
 If you’ve browsed an old codebase or an older JavaScript tutorial, you have probably seen it.

 var has been around since JavaScript’s inception and is still widely used (surprisingly).
-It has some quirks that can lead to unexpected behavior.

 For example, variables declared with var are function-scoped, meaning that they are accessible within the entire function that they are declared in.
 This can lead to issues with variable hoisting, where variables are declared at the top of their scope regardless of where they are actually declared in the code.
 This can lead to bugs and make it harder to understand code.